sebastianbrzustowicz/Robot-tasker-API/README.md

 ## Endpoints

+Two architectures were used to create the API: Rest API and WebSocket.

+### Rest API

 Rest API part embraces user and vehicle management issues.
 Some of the options implemented are creating account, changing user's data, vehicle registration.
 Rest endpoints for client only: